 Service to the sponsoring organization and community takes precedence over course work.
 If a member or leader is unable to complete assigned tasks or responsibilities due to course work, the supervisor will contact the AmeriCorps Regional Office.
-If schedules and demands of the sponsoring organization and the course cannot be balanced, the AmeriCorps Regional Office will direct the member or leader to withdraw from the course.
+If schedules and demands AmeriCorps VISTA Member Handbook: Chapter 14: Terms & Conditions of Service of the sponsoring organization and the course cannot be balanced, the AmeriCorps Regional Office will direct the member or leader to withdraw from the course.
 Failure to withdraw will be cause for termination from the program and forfeiture of all benefits.